-This aloo puri recipe is my mother-in-law’s treasured recipe.
-It is one of her best aloo sabzi recipe and everybody in the family loves it.
+This recipe comes from my mother-in-law, and it is one of her most treasured family recipes.
+She considers it her best aloo sabzi recipe (sabzi means “cooked vegetables”), and the whole family simply adores it.

 The combination of aloo puri with sooji halwa is very popular in North India.
-Usually, aloo puri is made for breakfast but you can have it any time of the day.
-Mostly it is made on weekends as it is a heavy meal and you won’t feel like working after having it.
+Usually this meal would be served for breakfast, but you can have it any time of the day.

-You can also check this South Indian style Poori Masala which goes well with pooris and dosa.
+Want more such recipes?
+You can also check this South Indian style Poori Masala for a different regional take on this famous breakfast.

-1. Heat oil in a pressure cooker.
+1. Heat oil in a 2 litre stovetop pressure cooker.
 Add 1 teaspoon ajwain (carom seeds) and fry them till they splutter.

 5. Add 1 heaped cup chopped tomatoes (about 2 medium to large tomatoes or 200 grams).